What Is The Thinnest Layer Of The Earth?

 The Earth’s inner core is the innermost part of the Earth.

-The core consists of a heated, tight ball of iron that is highly dense.
-It is surrounded by a 1,220 kilometer-wide sphere of effect (758 miles).
-The temperature of the inner core is approximately 5,200 degrees Celsius.
-More than 3 million atmospheres of force exist.
-Iron’s melting point is far above that of the core.
 In contrast to the outer core, the inner core would be neither liquid nor molten.
 Because of the planet’s enormous pressure, iron can’t melt in the Earth’s core.
 Likewise, the iron atoms cannot migrate into a liquid state because of the tremendous temperature, pressure, and density.
-Some geoscientists think of the inner core as a plasma instead of a solid because of these unusual characteristics.
+Because of these unusual characteristics, some geoscientists think of the inner core as a plasma instead of a solid.

 What Is The Solid Part Of The Earth Called?